I should be able to accomplish more...Other moms do.

 I need a nap because the baby kept me up all night, but I should be able to keep going.
 I'm just being lazy.

 She works AND has kids AND she still is able to workout every day.
 What am I doing wrong?
 I'll never look like that.

 Her kids are always so healthy because they eat, like, perfectly.
 I'm probably screwing my kids up for life.

 Any of this resonate for you?
 It does for me.
 This and a whole lot more.
 I bet you could add a few more of your own?
-Attacks and criticisms specifically designed to keep you worn down, discouraged and distracted: Designed just for YOU to have you walk through life weighed down by GUILT.
+Attacks and criticisms specifically designed to keep you worn down, discouraged and distracted: Designed just for YOU to have you walk through life weighed down by GUILT and self-critical LIES.

 I believe that sometimes we think that guilt is a gift from God to help us know when we've done wrong.
 I'm no theologian, but by my account, it's not.
 When God needs to deal with me, I feel convicted.
 I feel absolutely certain and suddenly aware that a thing I did, said, have done or am doing is WRONG, and God's not ok with it.
 Confirmation comes in a quick search of scripture.
 This conviction leads me to repentance and once I've repented, I'm capable of moving on.
 I feel freedom as He wipes my transgressions from even HIS memory.

 "I, I am he who blots out your transgressions for my own sake, and I will not remember your sins. " Isaiah 43:25

 But guilt is a different beast.
 It's like a little nagging cloak of darkness that never gets removed or relieved by repentance.
 As a matter of fact, most things I feel guilty about are not things I'd even feel repentant about.